 Toil runs in various environments, including locally and in the cloud (Amazon Web Services and Google Compute Engine).
-Toil also supports two DSLs: CWL and (Amazon Web Services and Google Compute Engine).
-Toil also supports two DSLs: CWL and WDL (experimental).
+Toil also supports workflows written in two DSLs: CWL and WDL, as well as workflows written in Python (see Developing a Python Workflow).

 Toil is built in a modular way so that it can be used on lots of different systems, and with different configurations.
 The three configurable pieces are the

-Job Store API: A filepath or url that can host and centralize all files for a workflow (e.g. a local folder, or an AWS s3 bucket url).
+Job Store: A filepath or url that can host and centralize all files for a workflow (e.g. a local folder, or an AWS s3 bucket url).

-Batch System API: Specifies either a local single-machine or a currently supported HPC environment (lsf, parasol, mesos, slurm, torque, htcondor, kubernetes, or grid_engine).
+Batch System: Specifies either a local single-machine or a currently supported HPC environment (lsf, mesos, slurm, torque, htcondor, kubernetes, or grid_engine).

 Provisioner: For running in the cloud only.
 This specifies which cloud provider provides instances to do the “work” of your workflow.